Oregon Divorce - 503.974.6133

 The other thing to consider is that spouses are also considered to be equal contributors to marital debt as well as assets.
 This gets split up just like assets.
 If there are good reasons why one spouse should get more of the debt than the other, then we will definitely address it.
 Sometimes some spouses go nuts with credit cards when they get divorced.
 We can handle situations like that to make sure that you are being treated fairly.

 6. Leaving and Selling the Marital Home -[top]

 Should I leave the house?
 What happens if I leave the house during the divorce?
 How does selling and splitting the house work?

-A lot of people abuse the FAPA restraining order process to get temporary possession of the home and custody of the kids.
-There are cleaner ways to do things.
+A lot of people misuse the FAPA restraining order process to get temporary possession of the home and custody of the kids.
+There are better ways to do things.
 If there has not been any abuse in your home, then you are still able to accomplish these goals by filing for temporary relief after the divorce has been filed.

 If you do decide to leave the marital home, you should be sure to take an inventory of the expensive stuff.
 Jewels, big TVs, furniture, etc. When you file for a divorce, an automatic restraining order goes into place preventing either spouse from selling or otherwise transferring these types of major assets.
 Even so, what the law says to do and what people do are not always the same.
 Take notes of the expensive stuff to cover yourself.

 A very common divorce scenario is one where a couple owns a home and they want to split the equity in it.
 In today's housing market it can be a pretty bad idea to sell the house, but a pretty good idea to refinance instead.
 The most common situation we see here is where one spouse wants to keep the house and buy out the other spouse.
 The way that works is that the person who keeps the house will refinance the mortgage into their own name and then take a loan for half of the equity to pay out the other spouse.